cludwell/spokeswheel/DEVLOG.md

 ✅ Layout is now working with content between header and footer

 ✅ Debugged modals working with Next.js
+-SSR creates different behavior of mounting unmounting createPortals, meaning animations were not firing

-🔲 Setting up Prisma
+✅ Setting up Prisma

-🔲 Seeding the database
+✅ Seeding the database
+What was the problem?
+Why weren't the seedings working?
+-Inconsistent pluralization of relationship assignments -trying to connect before instances were created
+Lesson: Leave assignment of connections until the end

 🔲 Backend Routes
---🔲User CRUD
+--🔲User CRUD and forms
---🔲Booking CRUD
+--🔲Booking CRUD and forms
---🔲Conference CRUD
+--🔲Conference CRUD and forms

+🔲 Copy and paste Next/Auth functionality

+🔲 Create context to hold relevant data, user and user's bookings